-Step 1 Complete the Incident Report Form and return to the designated Administrator.
-This Incident Report Form can be found outside the main office, online at the LACHSA website or HERE.
-Allegations reported more than 6 months after the incident may not be investigated.

-Step 2 The Incident Form will be reviewed by the Wellness Team within 72 hours from the time submitted.
-The Wellness Team includes an Administrator, Wellness Coordinator, Equity Coordinator, and a Counselor.
-The team will assess the incident and determine whether it is a Title IX - discrimination case, or if it warrants LA County Office of Education District or LA Police Department involvement.

-Step 3 The person filing the Incident will be contacted by the Wellness Team to either complete a Title IX Complaint or file a formal complaint with the District or LAPD.

-Step 4 If the complaint remains informal within LACHSA, the Administrator will open an investigation into the incident.
+- Step 1 - Complete the Report Form and return to the designated Administrator.
+This Report Form can be found outside the main office, online at the LACHSA website or HERE.
+Allegations reported more than 6 months after the incident may not be investigated. - Step 2 - The Report Form will be reviewed by the Team within 72 hours from the time submitted.
+The Team includes an Administrator, Wellness Coordinator, Equity Coordinator, and a Counselor.
+The team will assess the incident and determine whether it is a Title IX discrimination case, or if it warrants LA County Office of Education District or LA Police Department involvement. - Step 3 - The person filing the report will be contacted by the Administrator to complete a Title IX Complaint or file a formal complaint with the District or LAPD, if necessary. - Step 4 - If the complaint remains informal within LACHSA, the Administrator will open an investigation into the incident.
 This will include gathering information from all parties involved, including witnesses.
 Documentation will be collected including social media posts, texts, videos, or anything else that could be helpful to the investigation.